ac999/rossn/README.md

 ## Features

 - Validates CNP length, digits, date, county, serial (001–999), and checksum
+- Supports full archival validation: recognizes historic Bucharest districts 7 and 8 (codes 47 and 48) for dates before December 19, 1979, as specified in [cnp-spec](https://github.com/vimishor/cnp-spec)
 - 100% Go, no dependencies
 - MIT licensed: Free for commercial and closed-source use
 - Fast, robust, and tested